Indian River Community Foundation

 Reapplication Policy

 Multi-year requests are not considered.
-Organizations must reapply annually for continued funding.
+Organisations must reapply annually for continued funding.

 Application Success Factors